JosephAni/datasage/ReadMe.md

 # AI-Powered Data Cleaning Platform 🖨️💎🛁📊🤖

-A powerful, user-friendly data cleaning and analysis platform built with Python, Streamlit, and various machine learning libraries.
+A powerful, user-friendly data cleaning and analysis platform built with Python, Flask, and various machine learning libraries.
 This tool provides an interactive web interface for data preprocessing, analysis, visualization, and advanced machine learning tasks.

 ## Features